mmsxy/0330/README.md

 2. Upload all the files from this project
 3. Go to Settings > Pages
 4. Select the main branch as the source
-5. Your simulator will be published at `https://[your-username].github.io/[repository-name]/`
+5. Your simulator will be published at `https://[

-## Customization

-You can easily customize:
-- The business parameters in `index.html`
-- The styling in `style.css`
-- The simulation logic and recommendations in `script.js`

-## License

-This project is open source and available under the MIT License.